amiryal/misbotheringsms/README.md

 ## Roadmap

-### x.0.0
+### major.0.0

  * Advanced filtering using whitelist or blacklist.

-### 0.x.0
+### 0.minor.0

+ * Handle toast notifications as well.
- * Add preferences screen to choose whether to play a notification sound, vibrate or both.
+ * Preferences screen to choose whether to play a notification sound, vibrate or both.
- * Ability to pick notification sound and vibration pattern.
+ * Notification sound and vibration pattern picker.
- * Improve the About screen.
+ * Improve About screen.
+ * New app icon.

-### 0.1.x
+### 0.1.bugfix

  * Fix bug: intents don’t start the app as soon as it’s installed.
 Workaround: start the app manually from launcher for the first time.
+ * Unify all licensing and copyright notices under README and COPYING.

 ## Changelog